Finding the Best DNA Testing Kits By Ethnicity

 Large tests like AncestryDNA start to falter when it comes to Asian ethnicities.
 This is largely because they have few samples from these populations, which makes their reference populations very small.
 Thus, many people with Asian ancestry get lumped into an “East Asian” or “South Asian” category on their ethnicity estimate.
 This massive group includes hundreds of ethnicities, and many users are looking for a better option.

 Of your options, WeGene is likely one of the best testing companies for Asian ancestry.
 Based in China, the company only recently started accepting samples from other sources.
 This means that their reference populations are highly targeted toward the genetic differences between Asian populations, such as Chinese, Thai, and Japanese.
-So, if you are looking for living relatives in Asia, WeGene might be your best option.
-You can read our full review of WeGene to learn about the price, accuracy, and other aspects of the company.

-Native American Ethnicities
+The Best DNA Tests for Native American Ethnicities

 If you are looking for a DNA test to discover your Native American ancestry, you are a bit out of luck.
 Unfortunately, few companies have created well-defined reference populations for Native American groups.
 While tests from 23andMe and AncestryDNA do have small reference populations for this group, they can easily miss a distant Native American heritage when providing your DNA test results.